Queens Park

 Luigi De

-Rumours of boardroom interference with team selection was rife; leading to
+Rumours of boardroom interference with team selection were rife, leading to

-quick turnover of managers as comparative large cash was spent on the squad and
+quick turnover of managers as comparatively large cash was spent on the squad and

 upgrading the VIP facilities at the ground.

-There was talk of a new stadium but that had done the rounds for years.
-The new owners changed the club badge to raise the club worldwide profile while getting rid of Jude the Cat, the clubs mascot
+There was talk of a new stadium, but that had done the rounds for years.
+The new owners changed the club badge to raise the club's worldwide profile while getting rid of Jude the Cat, the club's mascot.

-Iain Dowie, Paulo Sousa and Jim Magilton all lasted less than a year as manager, with caretaker bosses having to plug the gaps.
-Paul Hart’s reign consisted of just twenty nine days.
+Iain Dowie, Paulo Sousa and Jim Magilton all lasted less than a year managers, with caretaker bosses having to plug the gaps.
+Paul Hart’s reign consisted of just twenty-nine days.
 Neil Warnock was appointed in March 2010.

-There was talk of a new stadium but that had done the rounds for years.
-The new owners changed the club badge to raise the club worldwide profile while getting rid of Jude the Cat, the clubs mascot
+There was talk of a new stadium, but that had done the rounds for years.
+The new owners changed the club badge to raise the club's worldwide profile while getting rid of Jude the Cat, the club's mascot.

-Iain Dowie, Paulo Sousa and Jim Magilton all lasted less than a year as manager, with caretaker bosses having to plug the gaps.
-Paul Hart’s reign consisted of just twenty nine days.
+Iain Dowie, Paulo Sousa and Jim Magilton all lasted less than a year managers, with caretaker bosses having to plug the gaps.
+Paul Hart’s reign consisted of just twenty-nine days.
 Neil Warnock was appointed in March 2010.

 The new boss

-built a robust team relying on the industry of Shaun Derry and skill of Adel
+built a robust team relying on the industry of Shaun Derry and the skill of Adel

 Championship title in 2010-11 to reclaim their Premier League status.